HarshitPnt/CS3423-DSL/docs/specification.md

 - Lexical Analysis
 - Compilers
 - Network Protocols
 - Digital Logic
 - Artificial Intelligence
 - Natural Language Processing
 - etc.

 Finite State Machines are used in many applications, but the syntax for defining a Finite State Machine is not very intuitive.
-XYZ aims to simplify the syntax for defining a Finite State Machine, making it easier for programmers to work with Finite State Machines.
+YAFSM aims to simplify the syntax for defining a Finite State Machine, making it easier for programmers to work with Finite State Machines.

 \pagebreak
 # Language Specifications

-XYZ follows, making it easier for programmers to pick up XYZ easily and keep their focus on the logic rather than XYZ.
+YAFSM follows, making it easier for programmers to pick up YAFSM easily and keep their focus on the logic rather than YAFSM.

-- XYZ is a **statically typed** language
+- YAFSM is a **statically typed** language
-- XYZ is a **strongly typed** language
+- YAFSM is a **strongly typed** language
-- XYZ is a **procedural** language
+- YAFSM is a **procedural** language
-- XYZ is case sensitive.
+- YAFSM is case sensitive.

-XYZ does not support Object Oriented Programming(**OOPs**).
+YAFSM does not support Object Oriented Programming(**OOPs**).

 ## Data Types

-XYZ uses common data types found in most programming languages.
+YAFSM uses common data types found in most programming languages.

 ### Primitive Data Types

 #### Integer:
 Signed Integers are represented by the `int_x` keyword, where `x` is the number of bits used to represent the integer.
-XYZ supports 8, 16, 32 and 64 bit integers.
+YAFSM supports 8, 16, 32 and 64 bit integers.

 ```c
 int_8 a;